 A connection between RoboDK and any Motoman robot can also be established to move the robot automatically from a connected PC using RoboDK and Motoman’s MotoCom software option and the apimotoman driver.

-Yaskawa Motoman robots require knowing the ratio of pulses per degree, for each joint, to convert angular joint values to pulses and vice-versa.
-RoboDK automatically generates programs with the correct pulse information if the pulses per degree ratio is provided in the robot parameters.
+Yaskawa Motoman robots require knowing the ratio of pulses per degree for all robot axes to convert angular joint values to pulses and vice-versa.
+RoboDK automatically generates programs with the correct pulse information if the pulses per degree ratio is properly provided in the robot parameters.